Joseba-Bermejo/nba-vs-euroleague-defense/README.md

-# 3-Point shooting evolution: NBA vs EuroLeague
+# 3-Point shooting efficency evolution: NBA vs EuroLeague

 ### Introduction

-Over the last decade, both the NBA and EuroLeague have witnessed a sharp rise in 3-point attempts (3PA).
-While it might seem intuitive that more long-distance shots would decrease overall shooting accuracy (FG%), the data may tell a different story.
-This project investigates whether this trend has negatively affected field goal percentages, or if players and teams have adapted efficiently.
+In the past decade, both the NBA and EuroLeague have seen a notable increase in 3-point shooting.
+While it’s often assumed that shooting more 3s could lead to a drop in accuracy, the data may tell a different story.
+This project investigates whether teams have become not only more reliant on 3-pointers, but also more efficient, challenging assumptions about volume vs. efficiency in modern basketball.

 ### Objective

-- Analyze the year-over-year growth in 3PA for both leagues
+- Year-over-year trends in average 3PA and 3P%
-- Examine whether this shift has negatively affected FG%
+- Correlation between increased volume and accuracy
-- Compare trends between leagues to identify similarities or key differences
+- League-wide shooting evolution in both competitions

 ### Hypothesis

-1. Over the last 10 years, the rise in 3-point attempts (3PA) has not lowered field goal percentage (FG%) in the NBA or EuroLeague, in fact, FG% has improved year-over-year.
+Over the last 10 years, the rise in average 3-point attempts (av3PA) has not lowered 3-point percentage (3P%) in the NBA or EuroLeague, in fact, 3P% has improved year-over-year.

 ### Data Sources